-When you buy a property in the UK, you have to pay a certain amount of stamp duty.
+When you buy a property in the UK, you have to pay a certain amount of Stamp Duty Land Tax (SDLT).
 This is calculated rather like income tax, whereby you pay the rate of tax on the part of the purchase price within each stamp duty tax band.

-As of April 1st 2016 the stamp duty levels increased for investors purchasing buy-to-let property and other second properties, such as holiday homes, in which owners do not intend to live full-time.
-For example:
+As of April 1st 2016 the stamp duty levels changed to an increased rate for investors purchasing buy-to-let property and other second properties, such as holiday homes, in which owners do not intend to live full-time.